htfab/tinyqv-anatool/docs/info.md

 ## Register map

-Document the registers that are used to interact with your peripheral

 | Address | Name  | Access | Description                                                         |
 |---------|-------|--------|---------------------------------------------------------------------|
 | 0x00    | OUT0  | W      | Output channel 0 duty cycle: 1b sign, 4b exponent, 3b mantissa      |